Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: The inverse seesaw model

 where $U$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) matrix and $V$ is the $3\times 6 $ active-sterile mixing matrix.
-It is well known that the minimal inverse seesaw model that can explain the oscillation data requires only two $\nu_R$ and two $S$~\cite{Abada:2014vea}.
-We use this fact and assume that only two pseudo-Dirac pairs having mass of the $\mathcal{O}(\textrm{TeV)}$ are responsible for the light neutrino masses, making the lightest active neutrino almost massless.
-For the other pair of pseudo-Dirac neutrinos, which we denote by $j=1,2$ in Eqn.~\ref{mixingmatrix}, we consider a wide range of mass in the range keV - TeV for the DM.
-This pair has very small values of Yukawa couplings and hence very small mixing with the active neutrinos as well as other heavy neutrinos.
-This satisfies the naturalness criteria since vanishing of these couplings can arise from a discrete $Z_2$ symmetry.
+The heavy neutrino sector consists of three pairs of pseudo-Dirac neutrinos with masses $M_R \pm M_\mu$.
+It is well known that the minimal inverse seesaw model that can explain the oscillation data requires at least two generations of $\nu_R$ and $S$ respectively \cite{Abada:2014vea}.
+We use this fact and assume that only two pseudo-Dirac pairs having mass of the $\mathcal{O}(\textrm{TeV)}$ are mainly responsible for the light neutrino masses, making the lightest active neutrino almost massless.
+The other pair of pseudo-Dirac neutrinos, which we denote as $N_1$ and $N_2$, are the DM candidates.
+This pair has very small values of Yukawa couplings and hence very small mixing with the active neutrinos as well as the other heavy neutrinos.

-The production of the sterile neutrino DM via the so called freeze-in mechanism in different cases (corresponding to different values of $M_{Z^\prime}$) will be discussed in detail in section-\ref{sec3}.
-Within these frameworks, we have also required the values of neutrino Yukawa couplings to satisfy the following bounds: \begin{itemize} \item Constraints on the oscillation parameters (three mixing angles and two mass squared differences) as given by the global analysis with three light active neutrinos~\cite{Esteban:2020cvm,nufit}. \item Bound on the maximum value of the sum of active light neutrino masses as given by Planck 2018 data, $ \Sigma m_\nu < 0.12~\textrm{eV}.$~\cite{Aghanim:2018eyx} \item Constraints on the non-unitarity of the PMNS matrix, $U$ from the electroweak precision observables at $90\%$ confidence level which are given as~\cite{Antusch:2016brq},